 - 1. The potential noise impact must be evaluated again should the layout be revised where any wind turbines are located closer than 1,000 m from a confirmed NSD. - 2.
-The developer should implement a noise monitoring programme before the development of the WEF as well as noise monitoring after the first year of operation.
-The acoustic consultant to recommend whether future noise monitoring is required. - The potential noise impact must be evaluated again should the developer make use of a wind turbine with a maximum sound power emission level exceeding 105.0 dBA re 1 pW. - 4.
+The potential noise impact must be evaluated again should the developer make use of a wind turbine with a maximum sound power emission level exceeding 107.4 dBA re 1 pW. - 3.
 The developer must investigate any reasonable and valid noise complaint if registered by a receptor staying within 2,000 m from the location where construction or decommissioning activities are taking place or from the operational wind turbine.